Hello, I’d like to briefly to tell you a little about me and my journey so far in a personal message.

 After this period of intellectual freedom and continuous study and research I then began a masters program in counseling Jungian-depth psychology at Pacifica Graduate Institute in California.
 This however, again left me feeling unsatisfied by its limitations and inability to explain the deeper spiritual realizations I had coming from within me.
 Although I again received wonderful knowledge pertaining to honing my counseling, communication, and teaching skills, yet a deeper sense of fulfillment was still lacking.
 Thus, after the first quarter I left again and decided to devote myself purely to enlightenment and spiritual/existential self-inquiry which seemed to be unlimited in potential and fulfillment.
 As it turned out, this was exactly the case and with discovery of Dr. David Hawkins’ writings and a contextual awareness of the evolution of consciousness it felt that I had at last found the truth that I had been searching for my entire life.
 In combination with endless study of the Bhagavad-Gita, The Upanishads, teachings of the Buddha, Jesus the Christ, Ramana Maharshi, Alan Watts, and other mystics and enlightened sages, there was finally a feeling of proper guidance and a clear Truth.
 Over the next two years I then spent my time studying, contemplating, and discussing these teachings with colleagues, along with writing here, as well as writing a book outlining my journey and discoveries that led to my consciousness expanding step by step.

 With this devotion I set out to realize the truth about our infinite power within, the truth about our infinite joy, eternal love, and endless bliss that is intended to be ours.
-It seems humanity is sleeping and being blinded to a completely obvious immortal joy and acceptance that is always available to us.
+It seems humanity is sleeping and being blinded to an immortal joy and acceptance that is always available to us.
 All our dreams and heart’s desires are waiting to come true and indeed are coming true in this very moment, all that we must do is stop resisting our own greatness and divinity in order to see the beauty of our gift of existence.
-With that being said, it is my privilege and honor to share with you everything that has been given to me in hopes of helping you realize the true lasting happiness that we all desire and rightfully deserve.
+With that being said, it is my privilege and honor to share with you everything that has been given to me in hopes of helping you realize greater measures of peace and happiness in your life.
 I am fully confident that as we remember how to recognize the infinite resources within us we can change our lives in every way imaginable.
 Likewise, through radical self-inquiry and self-honesty we can uncover the most profound of Truth pertaining to our true divine nature.

 May you find what it is you are seeking.